7 Qualities of Highly Desirable Clients

 A good client will genuinely respect what you do (that's why they hired you), and will come to you for advice on matters related to your field of expertise rather than waiting for the last minute or blaming you for things outside of your control.

-A good client will understand that sometimes you need additional resources to do your work effectively and will be generous in providing (or paying) for them.
+A good client will understand that there are occasions when you need additional resources to do your work effectively and will be generous in providing (or paying) for them.
 While in many cases, this is your responsibility and built into the price that you quote them, there are times when the scope of the work demands an adjustment.

 In a perfect world, all our clients (and us) would embody these qualities.
-Unfortunately, we do not live in a perfect world (unless you know how to control The Matrix), but it is possible to at least evaluate our clients to determine if they meet our minimum standards.
-Better clients help us to focus on adding value, lower stress levels and ultimately contribute to building a stronger business.
+Unfortunately, we do not live in a perfect world , but it is possible to at least evaluate our clients to determine if they meet a certain minimum standard.
+Better clients help us to focus on adding value, while keeping stress levels to a minimum and help to reinforce our decision to become business owners.

 Previous